freshpaint-io/freshpaint-ios/.github/PULL_REQUEST_TEMPLATE.md

 **Screenshots or screencasts (if UI/UX change)**

 **Questions:**
-- Does the docs need an update?
+- Do the docs need an update?
 - Are there any security concerns?
 - Do we need to update engineering / success?